 For David and Deborah Meniane, it is the image of David's Grandmother Victoria.
 For David Stein and Jason Drum, it is the bowling ball base for their table tap.
-And for Peter Deutch and Jim Nantz, it is an escutcheon plate surrounding a keyhole, symbolizing the moment when you fit the key into the lock and open to your life to your calling.
+And for Peter Deutch and Jim Nantz, it is an escutcheon plate surrounding a keyhole, symbolizing the moment when you fit the key into the lock and open to your life's calling.
 In each of these instances, these symbols have a universal appeal because of their iconic presence.
 Everyone responds to a kindly grandmother.
-Many remember the joy of league bowling and all of us recognize the opportunity to slip a key into a lock, and open the door to opportunity.
+Many remember the joy of league bowling and all of us recognize the opportunity to slip a key into a lock and open the door to opportunity.

-As Deborah Meniane tells us people "want to feel like they are a part of something more.
+As Deborah Meniane tells us, people "want to feel like they are a part of something more.
 By sharing your story with them, you allow them to enter your world and be a part of whatever you introduce them to.
 By having Victoria and her picture on our logo, we let people into our lives.
 They know we are not only selling them a great product but an atmosphere."

 05Now Write Your Story